BhavyaLight/information-retrival-search-engine/README.md

 The Querying is a simple user-input that returns the best matched results.
 To provide best user-experience, the following querying features were implemented:

 1. _Automatic spell-correction_: The user query undergoes automatic spell correction in case the query contains words not present in the reverse-index.
-[Future-Update-Under-Implementation] The query will also provide user interactivity to pick from a list of corrected spelling of misspelt words.
-2. _Query term highlighting_: [Under-construction] The returned result text contains the highlighted original query term(s) by making them bold to enhance user interaction.
+The suggested spelling is presented to the user, where he can click t accept the suggestion and a new search takes place for the accepted suggestions.
-3. _Query by different fields_: Currently, in order to query by different fields such as 'Title' or 'Overview', different radio button is required to be selected in the UI since each field is indexed seperately.
+2. _Query by multiple fields_: Currently, in order to query by different fields such as 'Title' or 'Overview', different radio button is required to be selected in the UI since each field is indexed seperately.
-[Advanced] Improve the user search experience such that it is not required to chose the field.
-The following options are available in order to archieve this:-
-- Merge results from different searches of each field
-Pro's: Easy to implement
-Con's: Increases time, ranking on merging from different field difficult to pinpoint
-- Make one index for all text fields instead of several Pro's: Easy to implement
-Con's: Possibly increase time due to increase in size of index
+3. _Simple boolean operation on user query_: The user can perform boolean queries such as 'eat - food' or 'sing + dance' to perform search on the data that contains eat but not food, and contains both sing and dance etc.
+4. _Refining of queries_: Meta-data such as year of release and review are used as filter to provide user ease of narrowing down their results.
+NOTE: The filtering is not done via javascript but refining search results through our index.
+5. _Dynamic Crawling_: Covered under Question 2.2

 ### 3. Ranking